A tooth that becomes loose in a child in normal. In an adult, it could be as a result of a more serious cause.

 7. Oral Cancer

 Cancer of the maxillary antrum which is an air-filled space in the upper jaw usually causes loosening of some of the upper teeth close to the area.
-Other oral cancers can also cause your teeth to become loose.
+Other oral cancers can also cause teeth to become loose.
 Complications include bleeding, facial swelling, and blurred vision.

-This is a medical condition in which the bones in the body become weak.
+This is a medical condition where the bones in the body become weak.
 It is mostly seen in women aged 50 and older.
 This disease also affects the jaw bones causing it to deteriorate.
 The teeth then become loose because they have lost their bony support.
 If combined with gum disease, it can cause the teeth to fall out eventually.

 A cyst is a fluid-filled cavity and when it occurs in the jaws, it can sometimes cause the affected tooth or teeth to become loose.